makkus/freckles/src/freckles/doc/security.md

 draft: false
 ---

-Security is an important topic, even more so when sudo/root permissions are involved.
+Security is important, even more so when sudo/root permissions are involved.
+I don't think I am able to do the topic justice, there are just too many variables and scenarios to take into account, so please use your own judgment and get relevant information from other sources.

-I don't think I'll be able to do the topic justice here, there are just too many variables and scenarios to take into account.
-I'll try my best though.
-So, on this page I'll list all the security-relevant patterns and strategies that *freckles* uses, and, if possible, point out options you have, and their implications.
+On here I'll list all relevant patterns and strategies that are implemented in *freckles*, and -- if possible -- point out options you have, and their implications.

-If you encounter any security-related questions or issues that are not mentioned here, please visit the [Security](https://friends.of.freckles.io/c/security) category on the [friends of freckles](https://friends.of.freckles.io) forum, and create a topic.
+If you encounter any security-related questions or issues that are not discussed here, please visit the [Security](https://friends.of.freckles.io/c/security) category on the [friends of freckles](https://friends.of.freckles.io) forum, and create a topic.

-Make sure you use *freckles* carefully, it is a powerful tool, and those usually come with a 'shoot-yourself-in-the-foot'-button.
-Make sure you know where that is, and try to stay away from that general area...
+Make sure you use *freckles* responsibly, it is a powerful tool, and those usually come with a 'shoot-yourself-in-the-foot'-button.
+Make sure you know where that is, and try to stay away from that general area unless you know what you are doing...

 ### Root permissions {: .section-title}
 <div class="section-block" markdown="1">

 Quite deliberately, *freckles* will never require any sudo/root permissions when installed or run by itself.
 It will only ask you for a sudo password when you tell it to run tasks that require them.
-So, there is never a need to do something like:
+So, there will never a need to do something like:

 ```console
 sudo freckles ...